ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/06--architectural-design-patterns/06-2-2--microservices--lanarky/README.md

 ## Example: an LLM service using Lanarky

-- Lanarky is a web framework that builds upon the FastAPI framework, to provide batteries for building Microservices that use *large language models (LLMs)*:
+- Lanarky is a web framework that builds upon the FastAPI framework to provide batteries for building Microservices that use *large language models (LLMs)*:

 https://pypi.org/project/lanarky/